-Whichever job you apply, there is a set of questions that remains similar across the interviewers’ community.
+Whichever job you apply, there is a set of questions that remain similar across the interviewers’ community.
 Although, these questions aren’t related to the core profile; however, interviewers consider them pivotal in deciding the capability and eligibility of the candidate.
 These are not the job-specific questions; they talk more about the candidate, his/her weakness, strength, career goals and why they deserve to get the job.
 If answered smartly, these questions can significantly increase the candidate’s chances of getting the job.
 That being said; given below are the 5 most important job interview questions that are usually asked in job- interviews along with the smart ways to answer them.
 So, just read on…

 “Tell Me Something About Yourself”